Best Golf Rangefinders 2025 - Our Top 12 Picks Tested And Reviewed

 Complex functionality takes some getting used to

+If you like your bells and whistles when it comes to golf gadgets, look no further than this offering from the highly respected Garmin brand.
 So much more than a laser rangefinder, when it comes to innovative features the Garmin Approach Z82 is out on its own.
 It comes packed with much of the functionality you'll find on the best Garmin golf watches, meaning this is much more than a 'point and shoot' laser.
 It actually combines the best GPS technology with the capabilities of a laser, giving you the best of both worlds.

 How does it work?
 Well as you look through the viewfinder of the Z82 you will see 2-D overlays for both full-color Course View and Green View.
 These maps are displayed on the left-hand side of the lens view, showing distances to hazards and the green.
 From there, you can just use it the way you would a standard laser by pointing at the flag and allowing the flag finder feature to lock on.

-A feature we really enjoyed was Laser Range Arc.
+A feature I really enjoyed was Laser Range Arc.
 This is an arc displayed on the green at the distance ranged to the flag, allowing the golfer to see if the pin is in the front, middle, or back of the green.
 The arc can also be used to see what else is in play when ranging other targets on the course.
 Similarly, when on the tee you can look at the map in the viewfinder and there will be an arc displaying where your drive is likely to end up based on the number you enter for your average driving distance.
 This makes it much easier to see if hazards are in range off the tee, as well as allowing you to more easily pick out the best spots for layups.

 Most Cutting Edge